KSAH-42/RabbitOM/RabbitOM.Sample.Client.H264/ReadMe.txt

-you must adapt this sample and create a usercontrol that run an different thread to avoid to monopilize the mainthread event loop
+you must adapt this sample and create a usercontrol that run an different thread to avoid to monopilize the mainthread MESSAGE LOOP

 if you do not respect that thing, you have an application that display video but that can't not respond to user clicks, etc...